DrMohmX/takeanote/_posts/2020-10-14-SElinux-change-the-file-context.md

 ![](https://i.imgur.com/vWCT0Pu.png)

 Oops!
 Nothing changed?!
-It's still **admin_home_t**.
-That's because we should DO RELABLE MANUALLY after `semanage fcontext -a -t` command.
+It's still **admin_home_t** under "type" column.
+That's because we should DO RESTORE MANUALLY after `semanage fcontext -a -t` command.

-But before we relabel the fcontext, let's check is there any *pending* fcontext on the system (computer).
+But before we restore the fcontext to the changed one, let's check if there is any other *pending* fcontext on the system (computer).

 ``` bash
 semanage fcontext -Cl
 ```
 ![](https://i.imgur.com/pMY3lcu.png)

-So you see, we have changed the fcontext type of ./test2 directory, but it's not applied yet.
+So you see, we have only one pending fcontext and it is previously changed the fcontext type of ./test2 directory.
+However, it's not restored (applied) yet.

-7. To relabel (re-apply the fcontext) use:
+7. To restore (re-apply the fcontext) use:

 ``` bash
 ### Will ONLY change the fcontext type of the directory, NOT THE FILES/DIRS under it!